aljoscha/statefun-rust/README.md

 Please note that Apache Statefun v3.x has API breaking changes.
 This version of the Rust SDK only supports v3.x of the Apache Statefun protocol.

+Please note that the new version of this Rust SDK requires user code to implement the new `Serializable` and `TypeName` traits.
+Refer to the example code on how to do this yourself.

 ## How to use

 There are a few examples provided in the `./examples` directory.
 Please refer to each example's